Learn / Guides / Marketing funnel guide

 Like with goal conversions, teams with clear definitions for conversions in each channel will have an easier time measuring success.
 Ask yourself:

-Answering questions like these will help you identify what you want from each channel, so you can measure whether it’s working or not.
+Answering questions like these helps you identify what you want from each channel, so you can measure whether it’s working or not.

 💡 Keep in mind: traditional analytics tools like Google Analytics work well for tracking and measuring quantitative metrics like traffic, exits and bounces, cost per acquisition, and goal conversions.

-👉 Read more: learn how to combine the powers of Google Analytics and Hotjar to get the full picture of user behavior on your site with our GA integration.
+📚 Read more: learn how to combine the powers of Google Analytics and Hotjar to get the full picture of user behavior on your site with our GA4 integration.

-4 tools to increase conversions throughout the funnel
+4 tools to increase conversions throughout your funnel

-Here are four tools to bring quantitative and qualitative data together, in one place, and help you increase conversions throughout the marketing funnel:
+Here’s a roundup of four tools that combine quantitative and qualitative data in one place to help you increase conversions throughout the marketing funnel.

-1. Identify where (and why) users are dropping off
+Identify where (and why) users drop off with funnels

-For instance, you want to know which of the traffic to a landing page converts better between two different paid ads campaigns, or which of two affiliates brings in the highest-converting traffic.
-Or you need to track the performance of the control and the variant when running an A/B test.
+For example, you can find out which kind of landing page traffic converts better between two different paid ads campaigns, or which of two affiliates brings in the highest-converting traffic.
+You can even track the performance of a control and variant page when running an A/B test.

 2. Understand user behavior with heatmaps

-Heatmaps show popular (red) and unpopular (blue) areas and elements on your page, and reveal how people move on and interact with your site in aggregate.
-Analyze website heatmaps to identify page elements that are (or aren't) working to get people moving through your funnel.
+Heatmaps show popular (red) and unpopular (blue) areas and elements on your page, and reveal how people interact with your site.
+Analyze website heatmaps with the Hotjar Heatmaps tool to identify page elements that are (or aren't) moving people through your funnel.

-Once you have insight into how users are behaving on key pages of your site, you can focus on making changes that will have the most impact to increase conversions—and either ditch the efforts with less rewarding outcomes, or A/B test alternatives.
+Once you have insight into how users behave on key pages of your site, you can focus on making changes that increase conversions—ditch the efforts with less rewarding outcomes or A/B test alternatives.

 🔥 A heatmap example for the top of the funnel (TOFU): look at heatmaps on pages that are a part of your TOFU strategy, like blog and landing pages.

 Let's say you want visitors to click on a call to action (CTA) you've placed at the bottom of a landing page.
-A scroll heatmap might show that only 20% of your visitors are making it to the bottom of the page—which means 80% of them aren't even seeing your CTA.
-In that case, you could try moving the CTA (or adding another CTA) to the middle or top of the page.
+A scroll heatmap might show that only 20% of your visitors make it to the bottom of the page—which means 80% of them don’t even see your CTA.
+In that case, you could try moving the CTA (or adding another CTA) to the middle or top of your page.

-After you've optimized the page, look at heatmaps again to learn whether the change impacted your conversions.
+After you've optimized your page, look at heatmaps again to learn whether the change impacted your conversions.

 3. Understand individual user journeys with session recordings